-Weeks 49/2018 (3-9 December 2018)
+Weeks 51/2018 (17-23 December 2018)

-- Although some countries are starting to see local and regional spread, influenza activity remained at baseline or low throughout the European Region. - In specimens from persons with respiratory illness presenting to medical care, influenza viruses were detected sporadically. - The majority of influenza virus detections were type A among both inpatients and outpatients. - For week 49/2018, data from the 20 Member States and areas reporting to the EuroMOMO project indicated all-cause mortality to be at expected levels for this time of year.
+- Only 28 countries reported for week 51/2018, compared to 44 for week 50/2018.
+Nonetheless, despite the low level of reporting, influenza activity was observed as continuing to increase in the European Region.
+Among the individuals sampled after presenting with ILI or ARI to sentinel primary healthcare sites, 21.8% tested positive for influenza viruses. - The majority of influenza virus detections was type A among both inpatients and outpatients. - For week 51/2018, data from the 8 Member States and areas reporting to the EuroMOMO project indicated all-cause mortality to be at expected levels for this time of year.